Professor Maggie O'Neill

-I am Professor in Sociology at University College Cork and a member of the Centre for the Study of the Moral Foundations of Economy and Society.
+I am Professor in Sociology at University College Cork, Head of the Department of Sociology & Criminology and a member of the Centre for the Study of the Moral Foundations of Economy and Society.
 Before joining UCC I was Chair in Sociology & Criminology in the Department of Sociology at the University of York, and Professor in Criminology at the University of Durham and Principal of Ustinov College.
 I describe myself as an inter-disciplinary scholar.
 My PhD in Sociology explored the transformative possibilities for conducting feminist participatory action research with sex workers and was awarded in 1996.
 The majority of the empirical research I have conducted uses participatory action research, ethnographic and biographical methods and participatory arts.
-I have a long history of working with artists and community groups to conduct arts based research-working together to create change; and social justice is at the core of my work.
+I have a long history of working with artists and community groups to conduct arts based research-working together to create change; social justice is at the core of my work.

-My Research activity includes the development of critical theory; a focus upon innovative biographical, cultural and participatory research methodologies; and the production of praxis - knowledge which addresses and intervenes in public policy.
+My Research activity includes the development of critical theory; a focus upon innovative biographical, cultural and participatory research methodologies, ie., walking as a biographical research methods; and the production of praxis - knowledge which addresses and intervenes in public policy.
 My research leadership has been instrumental in moving forward debates, dialogue and scholarship in three substantive areas: prostitution and the commercial sex industry (since 1989); forced migration and the asylum-migration nexus (since 1999) including a focus on race, crime and justice; innovative participatory, biographical, performative and visual methodologies (since 1990).

 Before conducting ethnographic and participatory research with sex workers in 1989 I was immersed in a PhD on Adorno's Aesthetics of Modernism especially the transformative possibilities of art as well as feminist aesthetics.
 To this end I studied the Frankfurt School and Adorno and Benjamin's work alongside research on feminist aesthetics.
 The research was published in 1999 as Adorno, Culture and Feminism by Sage Publications.
 Since this time I have been engaged in examining the transformative potential of art and the inter-section of art and social research [arts based research - and I call this ethno-mimesis] in the fields of cultural criminology, cultural sociology and biographical sociology.